PM84/mutms/README.md

 ## Known Limitations

 - Only the latest Moodle™ 4.5.x releases to be supported in 2025.
-- Supported databases: PostgreSQL and MariaDB (MySQL Server is not recommended, but it may work)
+- Supported databases: PostgreSQL and MariaDB (MySQL Server is not recommended).
+- 64-bit PHP is required.
+- PHP for Windows is not supported, use WSL 2 or Docker if necessary.
 - Tenant-specific appearance settings may not display correctly in the Moodle Mobile App.

 ---